Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 ### CI/CD Integration Layer

 The flowchart begins with the **GitHub Actions workflow** trigger showing the progression from _"Developer Trigger"_ → _"GitHub Actions Pipeline"_ → _"Initialize WebdriverIO"_.
-This represents the automatic pipeline activation when developers push code or create pull requests, directly connecting to our multi-browser testing strategy across Chrome, Firefox, and Edge.
+This represents the automatic pipeline activation when developers push code or create pull requests, directly connecting to our multi-browser testing strategy across Chrome and Edge.

 ### Test Execution Environment Decision Point